wilsonmar/wilsonmar.github.io/_posts/2021-04-08-enterprise-software.md

    The SOC team ensures that every custom software is configured to send logs and metrics from all machines into a SIEM (Security Information and Event Management) system such as Splunk, Azure Sentinel, etc. Such systems commonly maintains several times more data than the systems themselves.
 Machine Learning techniques and advanced statistical analysis are becoming common with such systems.
 All that enables the SOC team to correlate events across the enterprise to detect intrusion and exploits.

    Logs, especially are also used by external auditors to determine actual compliance with policies.
+Those with access to SIEM data can elicit actual, detailed, real-time insights on inflows and outflows between different parts of the organization and systems -- a magical tool to identify bottlenecks and predict trends.
+We look forward to 3D dynamic projections in Mixed reality glasses from Microsoft, Apple, Facebook, etc.

 ## 6. Large number of people and objects

-   By definition, enterprises consists of thousands of people and a much more complex set of IT components and databases.
+   By definition, enterprises consist of thousands of people and a much more complex set of IT components and databases.

-   So enterprises need batch export and import, not just a UI.

-   Enterprises need more sophisticated features, such as a search box on every form.
-It's not enough for vendors to simply provide a "Next" button for users to find a value in a long list.
+   So enterprises need a search box for every field.
+It's not enough for vendors to simply provide a "Next" button for users to hunt for a value within a long list.

+   Enterprise workers get far more value from <strong>batch</strong> export, import, and processing than from piloting overwhelming dashboards requiring expert manual navigation.
+Many vendors don't get that.

-   Enterprise need complex queries.
-For example, Microsoft Azure has KQL (Kusto Query Language) with <a target="_blank" href="https://jmespath.org/tutorial.html">JMESPath</a> to select specific values from within a sea of data.
+   Enterprises need to make complex queries in order to filter out irrelevant parts of the large organization.
+For example, Microsoft Azure provides KQL (Kusto Query Language) with <a target="_blank" href="https://jmespath.org/tutorial.html">JMESPath</a> to select specific values from within a sea of data.

 ## 7. Hierarchy of groups

-   Tags are useful and flexibile, but may not be sophisticated enough for enterprises.

-   Enterprises deal with large amount of data and people by grouping them in various ways, as in an organization chart or vice presidents above directors above managers, etc.
+   Enterprises deal with large amounts of data and people by grouping them in various ways, as in an organization chart.

+   Tags are useful and flexibile, but enterprises are more used to hierarchial groups which reflect the traditional organization chart of vice presidents above directors above managers, etc. Effective or not, all data needs to fit into such an arrangement.

-## 8. Breakdowns and summaries over time
+## 8. Analytic breakdowns and summaries across several dimensions

-   Each level in each hierarchy needs to have its own set of reports and visualizations.
-Such reporting is needed on daily, weekly, monthly, quarterly, yearly basis as well as custom-defined periods.
+   Since there are different people in each box in the hierarchy, each level in each hierarchy needs to have its own set of reports and visualizations with its own varations.
+Such reporting is needed on daily, weekly, monthly, quarterly, yearly basis as well as custom-defined periods within dimensions of time, location, and other values.

    For example, GitHub provides users a rich API to retrieve data set of data from GrapQL APIs.
-However, enterprise GitHub users need to create their own reports and visualizations.
+However, enterprise GitHub users need to create their own reports and visualizations over time:

+   * Total number of users over time and number added each period over time
+   * Ratio of users enrolled vs. those who made commits
+   * Retention ratios
+   * etc.
+   <br /><br />

 ## 9. Testing automation

-   Enterprise developer tooling software usually offer more sophisticated tools for the productivity of developers who are faced with a massive amount of data and complex code.
+   Enterprise developer tooling software needs to offer sophisticated tools to boost the productivity of developers wading though their massive amount of data and complex code.
    For example, Microsoft's Visual Studio (not the free Visual Studio Code, the client IDE) has an <a target="_blank" href="https://visualstudio.microsoft.com/vs/compare/">Enterprise level subscription which provides</a>:

    * Live Dependency Validation